mrjmc99/agfaeiserverutils/README.md

 python error_report_script.py
 ```

-The script will process error reports, create incidents in ServiceNow, and send email notifications based on the configuration.
+The script will process error reports, create incidents in ServiceNow, and send email notifications based on the Environment.

 ## Script Logic

-1. **Configuration Loading**: Load configuration parameters from the `error-report-config.ini` file.
+1. **Configuration Loading**: Load Environment parameters from the `error-report.env` file.

 2. **Business Hours Check**: Determine the urgency and impact based on business hours.